 A Day in the Life of a Bible Teacher

-As I sit at my desk this morning after having completed my lessons for the upcoming Bible workshop, I thought it would be appropriate to share with you what many of my days look like.
-My purpose in sharing these details is so they might shed some light on the heart attitude as well as the many practical details.
 Much of my time is spent preparing for the opportunities that lie ahead.
-If you know my story, you know that I take God’s word seriously.
-It’s my desire that I might represent our Lord well and respect his Word as I teach and counsel.
-A day in the life of a Bible teacher includes humility and gratitude as I am preparing for the work ahead.
-God expects me to do my part and I seek to do it well.
-What does my prep work look like while I’m leading a weekly Bible study, teaching a theology class, planning a Bible workshop, and counseling two days a week?
+If you know my story, you know that I take God’s Word seriously.
+I desire to represent our Lord well and respect his Word as I teach and counsel.
+A day in the life of a Bible teacher includes humility and gratitude as I prepare for the work ahead.

-It’s essential that I prepare my heart.
+I must prepare my heart.

 I’m old school.